 Frequently asked questions

 Raspberry sauce is incredibly versatile and can be added to just about any dessert imaginable.
-Here are a few of my favorite dishes to garnish with raspberry sauce: mini cheesecakes, pancakes, waffles, angel food cake, chocolate cake, french toast, lemon mousse, breakfast smoothie, overnight oats, ice cream, or panna cotta.
+Here are a few of my favorite dishes to garnish with raspberry sauce: mini cheesecakes, pancakes, waffles, angel food cake, chocolate layer cake, french toast, lemon mousse, breakfast smoothies, overnight oats, ice cream, or panna cotta.

 Yes, fresh raspberries can be substituted with frozen raspberries that have been thawed beforehand.
 Thawed raspberries and any juices can go into the pan - no need to strain.